padas-lab-de/pypadre/README.md

    - **algorithms** and **datasets** should contain links to scientific literatur or the original source of the dataset
    - Future extensions should allow to run **challenges**
    - **challenges** are focused **experiments** on given **datasets** using specific **resources** in order to obtain a **rank** amongst users.
+   - **datasets** should be under version control using git.
+So experiments are conducted on a version of a dataset.
+Only one version of a dataset is active at a given time.